pete-hulson/goa_restrat/README.md

 To evaluate the comparison between original and restratified indices for your stock please see this [script](/dev/run_restrat.R), which contains the workflow described above.
 Note that you will not be able to perform the second step without the necessary shapefile, but, you will be able to run these analyses so long as the 'data.rds' and 'new_haul.csv' files are contained within the 'data' folder after you've cloned this repository.
 Within the analyses [script](/dev/run_restrat.R) section 'plot comparison between restratified and og indices' there are examples for how to plot figures for your specific stock.
-You can either have a single species code (an example is provided for Pcod), or you can have multiple species codes (as would be the case for stock complexes, and example is provided for rougheye-blackspotted rockfish).
+You can either have a single species code (an example is provided for Pcod), or you can have multiple species codes (as would be the case for stock complexes, an example is provided for rougheye-blackspotted rockfish).
-There are two arguments you need to provide for the plot_restrat() function, the first is the spcies code, the second is a text string that defines the name of your stock (it can be whatever you want, but don't include spaces).
+There are two arguments you need to provide for the [plot_restrat()](/R/plot_restrat.R) function, the first is the species code, the second is a text string that defines the name of your stock (it can be whatever you want, but don't include spaces).

-What the plot_restrat() function will return are four plots:
+The [plot_restrat()](/R/plot_restrat.R) function will return four plots:
 1. The time-series comparison between the original biomass (with 95% CIs) and the point estimates for the restratified index
 2. The time-series comparison between the original population numbers (with 95% CIs) and the point estimates for the restratified index
 3. The percent difference between the original biomass and the point estimates for the restratified index (note that text denoting the survey's percent difference shown in bold font means that the restratified estimate for that year was outside the original 95% CIs)